THE WIZARD OF OZ –

 The Wonderful Wizard Of Oz is a book by L. Frank Baum, published in 1900.
 It recounts a dream that the author had about his fiancé.
 The movie version came out in 1939.

 Many people consider the story very anti-Christian or anti-Biblical because it contains witches and other questionable material.
-However, it may be useful to view it simply as a dream.
+However, it has some useful lessons in it and needs to be viewed as a dream.

 The story in a nutshell.
-The main character is Dorothea, a 17-year-old girl from the farm country of the United States.
+The main character is Dorothea, a 17-year-old girl who lives on a farm in the central part of the United States.
 She has not been far from the farm, and knows she has a lot to learn about the world.

 During a storm, she is hit on the head with a board and falls into a dream.
 Her whole house is transported to a strange place called Oz.